-The total number of DSUs that have been granted under the DSU Plan is 149,994 as at April 5, 2012, representing approximately 1.3% of the outstanding Common Shares.
-The total number of Common Shares issuable under the DSU Plan pursuant to unexercised DSUs and DSUs available to be granted is 99,260 representing 0.9% of the Corporation's total number of Common Shares as at April 5, 2012.
-If the proposed amendment to the DSU Plan is approved by the TSX and the Corporation's shareholders (excluding those insiders entitled to received a benefit under the DSU Plan), the total number of Common Shares issuable under the DSU Plan pursuant to unexercised DSUs and DSUs available to be grated will be 274,260, representing 2.3% of the Corporation's total number of Common Shares as at April 5, 2012.
+The total number of DSUs that have been granted under the DSU Plan since its introduction in 2005 is 179,334 as at April 1, 2014, representing approximately 1.4% of the outstanding Common Shares.
+The total number of Common Shares issuable under the DSU Plan pursuant to unexercised DSUs and DSUs available to be granted is 274,257 representing 2.1% of the Corporation's total number of Common Shares as at April 1, 2014.